Our secondary schools offer direct support and advice from career development staff about possible pathways for your child.

 The majority of Victorian Catholic secondary schools also offer the Victorian Certificate of Applied Learning (VCAL).
-Students usually begin the VCAL in Year 11 or Year 12 of secondary school.
+Students usually begin the VCAL in Year 11 or Year 12.
 For some Year 10 students, Foundation VCAL may be an appropriate course of study.

 The VCAL equips students with the practical skills that employers need.
 It helps them develop their initiative and resilience, and gain experience in teamwork and leadership.

-Students who undertake Vocational Education and Training (VET) in Schools programs, including training from School-based Apprenticeships or Traineeships as part of their VCAL program, will have developed knowledge and skills and nationally recognised qualifications that employers will value.
+Students who undertake Vocational Education and Training (VET) programs, including a school-based apprenticeship or traineeship, as part of their VCAL program will have developed knowledge, skills and nationally recognised qualifications that employers will value.

-The VCAL also gives students the literacy and numeracy skills that are important for work and life.
-Students will undertake units or modules from four compulsory strands – literacy and numeracy skills, work-related skills, industry specific skills and personal development skills.
+The VCAL gives students the literacy and numeracy skills that are important for work and life.
+Students will undertake units or modules from four compulsory strands – Literacy and Numeracy Skills, Work Related Skills, Industry Specific Skills and Personal Development Skills.